ASFOpenSARlab/opensarlab-cluster/AWS/build-aws.md

 This is largely taken from https://z2jh.jupyter.org/en/latest/amazon/step-zero-aws.html and https://kubernetes.io/docs/setup/custom-cloud/kops/
 To simplify AWS management, a subaccount was created in AWS called JupyterHub that contains only the following.

-###Install the k8s cluster in AWS
+### Install the k8s cluster in AWS

-1. Create a IAM Role
+1. Create a IAM Role for the cluster

     Name: `jupyterhub-cluster`
     - AmazonEC2FullAccess